Information about Menotrophin

 Expert advice for Menotrophin

-- Menotrophin stimulates the production of eggs in women having treatment for infertility.
+- Menotrophin stimulates the production of eggs in women undergoing treatment for infertility.

-- Your doctor may prescribe more than one medicine as part of a pregnancy plan.
+- Your doctor may prescribe more than one medicine as part of your suggested pregnancy plan.

 - It may also be used to stimulate sperm formation in men.